Pomax/BezierInfo-2/docs/chapters/yforx/content.en-GB.md

 ```
 // prepare our values for root finding:
 x = a value we already know
-xcoord = our set of bezier curve's x coordinates
+xcoord = our set of Bézier curve's x coordinates
 foreach p in xcoord: p.x -= x

 // find our root, of which we know there is exactly one: